New here? Start with the complete side hustle guide →

 Listicles and Roundups

 Lists work well on Pinterest because they set clear expectations.
 “17 Side Hustle Ideas for Beginners” tells the reader exactly what they’re getting.
-The numbered format also works well in pin headlines — it’s specific, scannable, and creates a sense of completeness.
+The numbered format also works well in pin headlines — it’s specific, scannable, and feels complete.

 Beginner Guides and Starter Content

-Pinterest has a large audience of people who are at the very beginning of a journey — starting a blog, learning to cook, beginning a fitness routine, exploring a new side hustle.
-Content that explicitly targets beginners — “beginner’s guide to,” “for beginners,” “starting from scratch” — taps into this audience directly.
+Pinterest has a large audience of people right at the start of something — starting a blog, learning to cook, beginning a fitness routine, exploring a new side hustle.
+Content that targets beginners directly — “beginner’s guide to,” “for beginners,” “starting from scratch” — taps into that audience.

 Checklists and Step-by-Step Guides

-Checklist-style content performs well on Pinterest because it’s immediately actionable.
+Checklist-style content performs well because it’s immediately actionable.
 People save checklists because they plan to use them — which gives your pins strong save rates, which signals quality to Pinterest’s algorithm.

-Step-by-step guides work similarly — the numbered format communicates structure and makes the content feel manageable rather than overwhelming.
+Step-by-step guides work the same way — the numbered format communicates structure and makes the content feel manageable instead of overwhelming.

 Seasonal and Timely Content

-Use Pinterest Trends to see when search volume for seasonal topics starts rising — then plan your content to launch a month before that point.
+Use Pinterest Trends to see when search volume for seasonal topics starts rising — then plan your content to land a month before that point.

 Problem-Solution Content

-Pinterest users are often searching because they have a specific problem.
-“How to stop spending too much money,” “why isn’t my Pinterest getting any traffic,” “what to cook when you have nothing in the fridge” — these searches have a clear problem behind them and your content needs to be the solution.
+Pinterest users are often searching because they’ve got a specific problem.
+“How to stop spending too much money,” “why isn’t my Pinterest getting any traffic,” “what to cook when you have nothing in the fridge” — these searches have a clear problem behind them, and your content needs to be the solution.

 Problem-solution framing works well in pin titles: